opendatasoft/slate/source/includes/_dataset_security.md

     Setting <code>is_data_visible</code> to <code>false</code> will void the effect of the <code>filter_query</code> value.
 No data at all will be visible by the target.
 </aside>

-## Retrieve the general accessibility policy

-GET `datasets/<dataset_uid>/security/is_access_restricted`

-## Set the general accessibility policy

-PUT `datasets/<dataset_uid>/security/is_access_restricted`

 ## Retrieve the default security ruleset

-Retrieves the default security ruleset, that is the ruleset that applies when no more specific ruleset is declared for the user.
+Retrieves the default security ruleset, that is the ruleset that applies when no specific ruleset is declared for the user or one of their groups.

 > Definition